Background

 A&E waiting times and attendances

 The length of time patients spend in A&E before admission, transfer or discharge depends on the type of A&E unit they visit.
-In the past, minor A&Es (types 2 and 3, such as single specialty departments or minor injury units) nearly always admitted, transferred or discharged patients in less than four hours, whereas major A&Es (type 1) dealt with a higher number of attendees and more serious cases, and consistently performed worse at the four-hour target.
+In the past, minor A&Es (types 2 and 3, such as single specialty departments or minor injury units) nearly always admitted, transferred or discharged patients in less than four hours, whereas major A&Es (type 1) dealt with a higher number of attendees and more serious cases, and consistently performed worse against the four-hour target.

 The target for the percentage of patients arriving at A&E that are admitted, transferred or discharged within four hours was relaxed from 98% to 95% in 2010.
 Performance for type 1 A&E departments between 2011/12 and 2013/14 remained close to or above the new target (data not shown) but has declined substantially since then.
 By Q3 2019/20 (October to December 2019), performance had fallen to a pre-pandemic low of 71%.
 The total number of A&E attendances had been increasing over time, reaching almost 6.5 million in Q3 2019/20.